aldarisbm/openai/README.md

-## Cloe
+## Cleo
- Conversational Language Optimization Engine
+ Conversational Language Engine Optimized
 # chatbot in your terminal

 Binary in go to use the openai api to create a chatbot in your terminal